Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Giants stats and trends

-- The Giants have been underdogs by 4 points or more seven times this season and are 4-3 ATS in those matchups.
+- This season, the Giants have an against-the-spread record of 4-3 in their seven games as an underdog of 4 points or more.

-- New York's games this season have gone over the total in three out of 11 opportunities (27.3%).
+- New York's games this season have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).

-- New York is 3-0 against the spread and 2-1 overall in games when it records more than 23.3 points.
+- New York is 3-0 against the spread and 2-1 overall when the team puts up more than 23.3 points.

-- In games that New York piles up more than 367.4 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that New York totals over 367.4 yards, the team is 2-0 against the spread and 1-1 overall.

 - The Giants have 14 giveaways this season, while the Dolphins have 19 takeaways.